 My favorite movie of this bunch, and probably my favorite movie of the year thus far, is Christopher Nolan’s Oppenheimer.
 I’d been skeptical of a few of Nolan’s movies in the past, namely his endless attempts to infuse cosmic stakes on closed stories about family.
 He proved me wrong, though, because Oppenheimer indulges in every ounce of moviemaking talent he has.

 It moves like a symphony, feeling like one big uptick in suspense and adrenaline until a second act climax that serves as one for the ages – a nuclear test that sets the roof on fire and expands on whatever you think the ceiling is for cinema as an artform.

 Cillian Murphy gives the performance of a lifetime, using J. Robert Oppenheimer has the cipher into a world of theoretical nuclear physics and crummy political scandals that threaten to tear down everything he’s created.
 Many have noted the stark detour in the film’s third act, one that shifts focus from Oppenheimer onto another stingy figure.
 It works – I’m sure it’ll only grow in estimation upon rewatches the same way that Goodfellas does when Liotta is high as a kite, or The Social Network when Timberlake shimmers his way up the chain of command.
-(Review here)
+Oppenheimer movie review

 Tori and Lokita

 The Dardenne brothers deliver one of their most punishing films yet with Tori and Lokita.
 A devastating portrait of the immigration system and those pushed to the margins of society, this film follows the two title characters as they struggle to earn wages to pay off their debts.